cafasdon/WarrantyDog/README.md

 **That's it!** Open http://localhost:3001 in your browser.

+**🧪 Verify your setup:** Run `powershell -ExecutionPolicy Bypass -File verify-docker-setup.ps1` to test everything is working.

 > **🔒 Clean Database Startup**: WarrantyDog starts with a completely empty database.
 No pre-existing warranty data or session information is included.
 The application automatically creates and initializes the database schema on first startup.

 > **💾 Data Persistence**: All warranty data, API responses, and session information are stored in a persistent SQLite database using Docker volumes.
 Your data survives container restarts, updates, and system reboots.